 Tigers are among the most threatened animals on the planet.

 The species has been considered endangered for several years, mainly due to human activities such as poaching and illegal trade of parts of their body.
 Habitat loss, the effects of climate change, and conﬂicts with people for the areas linked to activities such as deforestation, land conversion for agriculture and livestock.
 In fact, for centuries the distribution of these cats covered a much larger area, but as a result of the threats mentioned above, the area is becoming smaller.
 The trade of their coat, bones and internal organs, for traditional Chinese medicine remedies is a disturbing activity, which keeps reducing their population.

 In 2009 it was estimated that there were around 3,200 tigers worldwide, while in 1998 there were between 5,000 and 7,000 tigers, although in recent years there has been a slight increase.
-Today, the conservation of tigers is an issue of interest to many, because their importance for the biodiversity.
+Today, the conservation of tigers is an issue of interest to many, because of their importance for biodiversity.